 Can I be placed with or close to a friend?

-If you've made any special requests to be placed close to a friend, would like to be in a particular region, or have any host family/children preferences, we will take them into consideration but cannot guarantee we will be able to honor all requests.
-We do not allow multiple placements in one host family home.
+If you’ve made any special requests to be placed close to a friend, would like to be in a particular region, or have any host family/children preferences, we will take them into consideration but can’t guarantee we’ll be able to honor all requests.
+Families can only host one au pair at a time.

 Do I need to speak Dutch?